Moving to Portimao, Portugal

 If you are thinking about moving to Portimao, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Portimao can vary greatly depending on the type and location of the property.
 For instance, a one-bedroom apartment in the city center may cost around €600 to €800 per month to rent, while a similar property outside the city center may be around €500 to €700 per month.
 If you're looking to buy property, the average price per square meter in the city center can be around €2,000 to €2,500, while outside the city center it may be around €1,500 to €2,000.
-However, these prices can fluctuate based on market conditions and other factors," said one expat who made the move to Portimao.
+However, these prices can fluctuate based on market conditions and other factors," replied a member in Portimao.

 Should I buy or rent a home in Portimao?